shanemcw/homebridge-amazondash-MAC/README.md

 Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge) that doesn't require Dash button setup nor the Dash button connecting to your network.

-This project is a fork of [jourdant's](https://github.com/jourdant/homebridge-amazondash-ng) [homebridge-amazondash-ng], which is a fork of [KhaosT's](https://github.com/KhaosT) [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).
+This project is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of KhaosT's [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

 ## Purpose
-This is a fork of [jourdant's](https://github.com/jourdant/homebridge-amazondash-ng) [homebridge-amazondash-ng]
+This is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with
 * Code maintenance
 * Revised specification of single-press, long-press, double-press events
 * Expect and support a Dash button that is not connected to the network